 The Corporate Finance team at Lupton Fawcett have extensive experience of advising on all types of corporate deals that involve earn-outs for both buyers and sellers, including tax.
 Please feel free to get in touch – we’d be happy very to discuss any queries that you may have.

-If you want to contact someone about any of the issues raised in this article please contact Sarah Webster or a member of our Corporate Finance Team.
+If you want to contact someone about any of the issues raised in this article please contact Giles Clegg or a member of our Corporate Finance Team.

 Please note this information is provided by way of example and may not be complete and is certainly not intended to constitute legal advice.
 You should take bespoke advice for your circumstances.